What is Git/GitHub?

-Once you are ready to commit, enter a short commit message, select “Create a new branch for this commit and start a pull request” and press “Propose file change” to avoid commiting directly to the master branch.
+Once you are ready to commit, enter a short commit message, select “Create a new branch for this commit and start a pull request” and press “Propose file change” to avoid commiting directly to the main branch.

 - You can now go to the repository on your account and click “New Pull Request” button, where you can select base branches repositories, review the changes and add an additional explanation before sending the pull request (this is especially useful if you make a single pull request for multiple commits).

 - Your partner should now see a pull request under the “Pull requests” tab and can accept (“Merge pull request”) the changes there.
 Try this.